TJeffrey237/CS386Project/Deliverables /Deliverable2-Requirements.md

 - Detractors: players who purely enjoy competetive, high-adrenaline experiences.

 # 3. Functional Requirements #
-### Puzzle Requirements ###
+### 1. Puzzle Requirements ###
-- Can properly interact with objects in the environment.
+- a.
+Can properly interact with objects in the environment.
-- Puzzles are straight forward, and the goal is clear.
+- b.
+Puzzles are straight forward, and the goal is clear.
-- Puzzles should have the mechanics and means of solving the puzzle obviously displayed
+- c.
+Puzzles should have the mechanics and means of solving the puzzle obviously displayed

-### Art Requirements ###
+### 2. Art Requirements ###
-- Game looks visually appealing.
+- a.
+Game looks visually appealing.
-- Consistent art style throughout.
+- b.
+Consistent art style throughout.
-- UI and other menu elements functionally interact with the player, through visual and other feedback
+- c.
+UI and other menu elements functionally interact with the player, through visual and other feedback

-### Story Requirements ###
+### 3. Story Requirements ###
-- Game has an overarching structured narrative keeping the player invested.
+- a.
+Game has an overarching structured narrative keeping the player invested.
-- Story elements give the proper emotional response from the player.
+- b.
+Story elements give the proper emotional response from the player.

-### Menu Requirements ###
+### 4. Menu Requirements ###
-- Menu is functional and allows the player to accomplish what they need.
+- a.
+Menu is functional and allows the player to accomplish what they need.
-- Player is able to change settings, such as accessibility, or controls.
+- b.
+Player is able to change settings, such as accessibility, or controls.
-- Menu is self explanatory with no need for elaboration or tutorial.
+- c.
+Menu is self explanatory with no need for elaboration or tutorial.

 # 4. Non-Functional Requirements #
-- Performance
+1. Performance
-- Accessibility Settings
+2. Accessibility Settings
-- Saving systems
+3. Saving systems

 # 5. Minimum Viable Product #
 - A tutorial room that shows how the puzzles work.